Strong noise sensitivity and random graphs: General properties of strong noise sensitivity

 where $u_n$ is the probability that none of the blocks except possibly the first one is an all 1-block, which is $1/2+o(1)$.
-As $p_n= 1/2+o(1)$, it follows, say, that for any fixed $0<\epsilon<1$, any sufficiently large $n$ and any $1$-witness $W$,
+As $p_n= 1/2+o(1)$, it follows, say, that for any fixed $0<\varepsilon<1$, any sufficiently large $n$ and any $1$-witness $W$,

 Any 1-witness $W$ for $f_n$ is obtained by taking some 1-witness $W'$ for $r_n$ together with a 1-witness $W''_x$ for $g_n$ for every $x\in W'$.
-By~\eqref{eq-1SNSQuantitativeTribes}, for large enough $n$ the distribution of the bits $\omega^\epsilon_{W'}$ is i.i.d.\ with probability $q_n$ of $1$, where $q_n \leq 1/2 + (0.88)^{b_n}$ if $\epsilon>\frac14$, whereas $q_n \geq \frac12 + (0.89)^{b_n}$ if $\epsilon<\frac15$.
+By~\eqref{eq-1SNSQuantitativeTribes}, for large enough $n$ the distribution of the bits $\omega^\varepsilon_{W'}$ is i.i.d. with probability $q_n$ of $1$, where $q_n \leq1/2 + (0.88)^{b_n}$ if $\varepsilon>\frac{1}4$, whereas $q_n \geq\frac{1}2 + (0.89)^{b_n}$ if $\varepsilon<\frac{1}5$.

-Finally, the analysis in Claim~\ref{clm:5Majority} tells us that for recursive 5-majority with $k$ levels on an input distribution that is i.i.d.\ $(q,1-q)$ for $q\neq 1/2$ on a 1-witness $W'$ and i.i.d.\ $(1/2,1/2)$ elsewhere, the probability that the output is 1 is $h^{(k)}(q)$.
-This fact together with Lemma~\ref{BehaviorOf h} concludes the proof. \end{proof}
+Finally, the analysis in Claim~\ref{clm5Majority} tells us that for recursive 5-majority with $k$ levels on an input distribution that is i.i.d. $(q,1-q)$ for $q\neq1/2$ on a 1-witness $W'$ and i.i.d. $(1/2,1/2)$ elsewhere, the probability that the output is 1 is $h^{(k)}(q)$.
+This fact together with Lemma~\ref{BehaviorOfh} completes the proof. \end{pf}